angel-boschdom/p2p-react-game/README.md

 ### **Deployment Considerations**
 - The entire app should be deployable as static files on a service like GitHub Pages, Vercel, or Netlify.
 - The game should work purely on the frontend with no backend interaction.

+### Progress Log (latest changes)

+#### Rotation on Mobile Devices:

+The game is rotated 90 degrees to the left on mobile devices by applying the mobile-rotated CSS class to the .game-container div in Game.js.
+The corresponding CSS in Game.css handles the rotation and ensures the game fills the screen correctly.

+#### Virtual Joystick Layout Fix:

+Adjusted the joystick positions in VirtualJoystick.js by setting the positions to { left: '25%', bottom: '25%' } for the left joystick and { right: '25%', bottom: '25%' } for the right joystick.
+Updated VirtualJoystick.css to ensure the joystick zones cover the correct areas and touch events are handled properly.

+#### Loading Animations into enemycharacter.glb:

+Created an AssetLoader.js module to handle loading the base character model and its animations.
+Used THREE.LoadingManager and GLTFLoader to load all assets before initializing the game.
+The Character.js component handles the character's model, animations, and updates based on the game state.

+#### Using the Shooting Animation from slingshot.glb:

+The slingshot model and its animation are loaded in AssetLoader.js.
+In Character.js, the slingshot is attached to the character's hand bone, and its animation is triggered when the player attacks.
+Separate animation mixers are used for the character and the slingshot to avoid conflicts.

+#### General Best Practices Applied:

+1. Modular Code Structure: Separated concerns by creating dedicated components (AssetLoader, Character).
+2. Efficient Asset Management: All assets are loaded asynchronously before starting the game.
+3. Responsive Design: The game adapts to both desktop and mobile devices, providing a consistent experience.
+4. Animation Handling: Proper use of AnimationMixer and AnimationAction for controlling animations.

+### Next Steps:

+1. Ensure all asset paths in AssetLoader.js and other files are correct relative to your project's structure.
+2. Replace placeholder bone names like 'Hand.R' with the actual bone names from your 3D models.
+3. Test the game thoroughly on both desktop and mobile devices to ensure all features work as expected.
+4. If any additional adjustments are needed (e.g., to AttackButton.js, InputManager.js), consider applying similar patterns.